Coherent-Light Boosted, Super-Sensitive, Quantum Interferometry: Interferometric Setup

 where the intensity $N_{\mathrm{Coh}}$ is the amount of coherent light at the input ($|\alpha|^{2}+|\beta|^{2}$), and the intensity $N_{\mathrm{OPA}}=2\sinh^{2}(r)$ is the amount of light the OPA would emit with vacuum inputs.
 We have taken $|\alpha|=|\beta|$ for the sake of simplicity.
 This setup multiplies the sub-Heisenberg sensitivity of the Klauder setup with the standard-quantum-limited sensitivity of a coherent light input MZI.
 The advantage provided by the coherent-light boosting is evident, allowing sub-SNL scaling at intensities far beyond what entangled sources alone can provide.

 It should be noted that the result in Eq. (\ref{simple}), though simple, is not optimal for our scheme.
 The full expression Eq. (\ref{full}) shows that there is a complicated relationship between pump phase, probe phase, OPA gains, input coherent states, and the phase sensitivity.
 The choice of $\phi=0$, $\theta=\pi/4$ was made only because it caused significant simplification.
 If the amplitude of the input states and the gain of the OPAs are known, then the bias and input phases may be chosen such that the phase sensitivity is maximized.
 If this is done some additional minor improvement can be obtained.
 The effect is most pronounced at low photon numbers.
 Take as an example Fig. \ref{phase}; it is a plot of the phase sensitivity as a function of the probe phase ($\phi$) and the input phase ($\theta$), with $r=0.5$ and the flux of the coherent input equal to what the squeezed flux would be with vacuum inputs.
 For each value of $\theta$ there are values of $\phi$ for which the smallest detectable phase shift is minimized.
 These effects become less pronounced as either the gain or the coherent flux are increased.
 For clarity, slices at constant input phase ($\theta$) for various photon fluxes are provided in Fig. \ref{slices}.
+In \cite{klauder} it is shown that for an SU(1,1) interferometer with vacuum inputs the maximum phase sensitivity occurs at $\phi=0$, where all the light generated by the first four wave mixer is up-converted to the pump in the second (i.e. the output of the device as a whole is minimized).
+The relationship is more complicated in our case due to the interaction with the phase of the coherent inputs.
+However, by examining Figs. \ref{phase} and \ref{slices} we can see that the maximum phases sensitivity occurs generally near this value.
+On the other hand the setup is least sensitive to phase shifts near, and at $\phi=\pi$.
+This is where the output of the device as a whole is maximized.